stackbit/stackbit-theme-ampersand/content/posts/relax-in-nature.md

   The way I spend time out in nature can affect how much my physical and mental health will recharge and how I benefit from it.
 date: 2019-03-24
 thumb_img_path: images/4.jpg
+thumb_img_alt: A man fishing in a lake
 content_img_path: images/4.jpg
+content_img_alt: A man fishing in a lake
 layout: post
 ---